SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 Click **Add configuration** to add a configuration file to the profile.
 Select a configuration file from the list and click **Save** to add the selection to the profile.
 You can add multiple configuration files to a profile.

-For details on configuration snapshots, see [Managing configuration snapshots](#configuration-repository).
+For details on configuration snapshots, see [Managing configurations](#configuration-repository).

 #### To update device profiles